tc39/proposal-temporal/docs/monthday.md

 Most code will not need to use it.
 Use `monthDay.getFields()` instead.

-The value of the `isoYear` property will be equal to the `refISOYear` constructor argument passed when `monthDay` was constructed.
+The value of the `isoYear` property will be equal to the `referenceISOYear` constructor argument passed when `monthDay` was constructed.

 Usage example:
 ```javascript